TurboVega/agon-vdp/src/src/otf_mode.md

 <b>VDU 23, 30, 0, id; flags;</b>

 This command modifies certain flag bits for a primitive.
 Some flag bits are fixed upon creation of the primitive, and cannot be changed.
-The following bits can be changed.
+Refer to the OTF Primitive Flags section, above, for more information.

 ## Set primitive position
 <b>VDU 23, 30, 1, id; x; y;</b>

-If a primitive is not using the "absolute position" flag, then this command sets the relative position of the primitive, with respect to its parent's position.
+If a primitive is not using the PRIM_FLAG_ABSOLUTE flag, then this command sets the relative position of the primitive, with respect to its parent's position.
 If the parent is at (100, 100), then setting the primitive's position to (5, 5) will place the primitive at position (105, 105), relative to the primitive's grandparent (if any), or in other words, at a 5-pixel offset from its parent, in X and Y.

-If a primitive is using the "absolute position" flag, then this command sets the absolute position of the primitive, and that position is relative to the screen, not to the parent.
+If a primitive is using the PRIM_FLAG_ABSOLUTE flag, then this command sets the absolute position of the primitive, and that position is relative to the screen, not to the parent.

 ## Adjust primitive position
 <b>VDU 23, 30, 2, id; x; y;</b>

-If a primitive is not using the "absolute position" flag, then this command ajusts the relative position of the primitive, with respect to its parent's position.
+If a primitive is not using the PRIM_FLAG_ABSOLUTE flag, then this command ajusts the relative position of the primitive, with respect to its parent's position.
 If the parent is at (100, 100), and the primitive is at (5, 5) then adjusting the primitive's position by (2, 2) will place the primitive at position (107, 107), relative to the primitive's grandparent (if any), or in other words, at a 7-pixel offset from its parent, in X and Y.

-If a primitive is using the "absolute position" flag, then this command adjusts the absolute position of the primitive, and that position is relative to the screen, not to the parent.
+If a primitive is using the PRIM_FLAG_ABSOLUTE flag, then this command adjusts the absolute position of the primitive, and that position is relative to the screen, not to the parent.